ahmedsmostafa/databricks-azureml-mlops/README.md

 This repo can be used as a tutorial for learning how to build DevOps for Machine Learning (also called MLOps) using Azure Databricks and Azure ML Services.

 The DevOps Pipelines are defined using the YAML file [azure-pipelines.yml](./azure-pipelines.yml) for Azure DevOps.
-There is a "partially working" version [main.yml](./.github/workflows/main.yml) for GitHub Actions (not yet fully tested).

 ## Using This Sample Project